wistepha/EHR-1.0/README.txt

 Some notes regarding the installations of the EHR setup:

+- pyROOT is required.
+So do not forget to install ROOT using python flag:
+./configure --enable-python

 - To use the new FrontPanel software (I could not find the one I used during the thesis anymore...) on Ubuntu 14 an old package is required.
 Get it from:
 http://packages.ubuntu.com/precise/libudev0